PowerLoom/docs/docs/build-with-powerloom/building-use-cases/uniswapv2-dashboard/tour-of-existing-implementation/fetching-higher-order-datapoints.md

     }
 ```

-Check out our [Pooler API Docs](../../../Pooler-API-Docs/) for more information.
+Check out our [Snapshotter Core API docs](/docs/snapshotter-core-api/) for more information.

 Coming up, we're going to have a closer look at snapshot datasets in Pooler.
 You'll learn how they are made and how to get data from them.